whoisandy/yoda/README.md

 To build a disk image, run `gulp release`, which will run the necessary tasks and create the disk image in a `dist` directory.

+## Contribution

+Want to make a contribution ?
+Fork the repo, tweak, add your changes, submit a pull request :) And yes any type of contributions (ideas, bug fixes, fixing typos, etc.) will be appreciated !

 ## License